gph82/mdciao/doc/index.rst

-.. sofi_functions documentation master file, created by sphinx-quickstart on Fri Sep  6 11:54:24 2019.
+.. mdciao documentation master file, created by sphinx-quickstart on Fri Sep  6 11:54:24 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to sofi_functions's documentation!
+Welcome to mdciao's documentation!
 ==========================================

 The main goal of this Python library is to provide the command-line